Freeport-McMoRan: 2010s

 In 2012, the company announced agreements to acquire affiliated companies McMoRan Exploration Company and Plains Exploration & Production Company for a total enterprise value of over $20 billion.
 The transaction added significantly to the company's petroleum assets.
 The transaction was criticized as a conflict of interest due to the common ownership of the companies.
 In 2015, the company paid a $137.5 million settlement to resolve claims that executives and directors had conflicts of interest that resulted in the company overpaying in that transaction.

 In 2014, the company sold its assets in the Eagle Ford shale to Encana for $3.1 billion.
 In 2015, the company announced job cuts at its Sierrita Mine in Arizona due to low copper and molybdenum prices.

 On December 28, 2015, the company announced that James R. Moffett would resign as chairman of the company and be replaced by Gerald J. Ford.
 Moffett received $16.1 million in severance pay and cash retirement plans totaling more than $63 million.
 Moffett continued to consult for the company for annual fees of $1.5 million.

 In May 2016, the company sold a 13% interest in its Morenci Mine to Sumitomo Group for $1 billion in cash.

 In 2016, Freeport sold its deepwater assets, including the Marlin TLP, and the Holstein and Horn Mountain spars, to Anadarko Petroleum.

 In August 2017, the company agreed to give a 51% interest in the Grasberg mine to the Government of Indonesia and build a smelter in exchange for a special permit to operate the mine until 2041.

 In 2018, the company ranked at number 176 on the Fortune 500 list.
-During this year, Indonesian President Joko Widodo also planned to take control of 51% of Freeport Indonesia's equity, effectively handing over control of Freeport Control to Indonesian government.
-The Indonesian government will need to settle payments of $3.85 billion during the takeover process.
-The Indonesian government finalized the process on December 21, 2018.
+During this year, Indonesian President Joko Widodo also planned to take control of 51% of Freeport Indonesia's equity, effectively handing over Freeport control to the Indonesian government.
+The Indonesian government planned to settle payments of $3.85 billion during the takeover process and finalized the process on December 21, 2018.

+During 2018 Freeport-McMoRan Copper & Gold along with 90 additional Fortune 500 companies "paid an effective federal tax rate of 0% or less" as a result of Donald Trump´s Tax Cuts and Jobs Act of 2017.